Gugel

 A gugel was a type of hood with a trailing point, popularly worn in medieval Germany.

 Description

-It was tailored to fit the head and shoulders, and was usually made from wool or loden.
+It was tailored to fit the head and shoulders and was usually made from wool or loden.
 Originally worn by commoners, it became fashionable with the nobility from the 14th century.
-In the fashionable style, the gugel was worn on top of the head like a hat, with the head-part inverted inside the collar, which then hung over the ears.
+In the fashionable style, the gugel was worn on top of the head like a hat, with the head part inverted inside the collar, which then hung over the ears.

 Distribution

 From about 1360, this style of gugel was also worn outside Germany, being called a chaperon in France and a cappucio in Italy.
-By about 1400 the trailing point was sometimes of ridiculous proportions.
+By about 1400 the trailing point was sometimes of enormous proportions.